- Home

 Here are some useful tips to consider when developing an in-house system:

-• Appreciate that every practice setting is different (even within the same group or hospital system).
+- Appreciate that every practice setting is different.
+This applies even within the same group or hospital system.
 My former pathology group covered nine different hospitals, two different hospital systems, as well as owning a private histology laboratory.
 Each setting had its own work culture.
 Some of my former colleagues wanted to homogenize their way of working across different settings, which was unrealistic.

-• Regularly recognize any contributions to the group's success, not just that of the pathologists with the highest RVUs.
+- Regularly recognize any contributions to the group's success.
+Recognition needs to go beyond just the pathologists with the highest RVUs.
 Obsessing over RVU creates a culture of quantity over quality and increases competition among pathologists.
 Avoid systems where pathologists are incentivized to select the easiest and fastest cases first to maximize their RVU.

 Workload distribution in a group of pathologists ranks among the highest sources of stress and dysfunction, may lead to burnout and, therefore, cannot be ignored by the group's leadership without serious consequences.
 In addition to directly affecting the mood and morale of pathologists, workload distribution challenges also affect the mood and morale of everybody else in their work environment, including laboratory and office staff directly involved with the daily operation.